fdescollonges/WatsonVisualRecognitionAdvanceWorkshop/Lab6 - Create an Android (or iOS) mobile app with Visual Recognition/Lab6 - Create an Android (or iOS) mobile app.md

   ### STEP 2 - Create to Watson Pizza Checker server side part

+  We will first duplicate and modify the web application (server side) we created in previous lab.

 - Copy all the nodes of the *Processing* fow by drawing a box around them :

   ![1528816181262](assets/1528816181262.png)